Eviction help Newcastle – stop eviction with collective defence

 How Long Does an Eviction Take?

 The eviction process takes months, not days.
-Understanding the stages means knowing how much time you have to organise.
+Understanding the stages means knowing how much time you have.

-- Bailiff warrant.
+6. Bailiff warrant.
 Only after a possession order can the landlord apply for a warrant.
-Only then can bailiffs legally attend and even then you have rights.
+Only then can bailiffs legally attend.
+Even then you have rights.

 From notice to bailiff is typically six months or more.
 Courts are overloaded and landlords frequently make procedural mistakes.
-Use this time to organise.
+Use this time to build your case and get support.
 Read about the broader eviction crisis in Newcastle and what Food & Solidarity has won.

 How Food & Solidarity Helps

-- Legal validity checks: We go through your notice and documents with you.
-Many eviction notices Section 21 and Section 8 are invalid and can be challenged immediately.
+• Notice checks: We go through your notice and documents with you.
+Many eviction notices, Section 21 and Section 8, contain errors and can be challenged immediately.

-- Housing disrepair support: If your eviction follows disrepair complaints, the Section 21 may be a revenge eviction and invalid.
+• Disrepair and revenge evictions: If your eviction followed a complaint about disrepair, the notice may be a revenge eviction and invalid.
 Read our housing disrepair guide.

 Section 21 revenge eviction Newcastle West End 2023/24